A guide to Canadian study permits

 Canada, the second-largest country in the world, is located in North America and home to around 40 million people.
 It’s a global powerhouse in industries like trade, energy, finance, mining, and manufacturing, making it an exciting destination for international students looking for top-quality education and career opportunities.

-Canadian residents enjoy visa-free travel to most of the United States.
-It’s also recognized as one of the most developed and progressive countries in the world.
+Canadian citizens can generally travel to the United States without a visa for short visits.
+Canada is also recognised as one of the world’s most developed and progressive countries.

 Learn more about studying in Canada